Updated April 27 2021

 8 GENERAL RIGHTS AND OBLIGATIONS OF THE USER

 8.1.
-By using the Software, the User agrees to comply with these Terms in the role of the User.
-The Software may only be used by a legally competent adult authorized by the Customer and the use must be in compliance with these Terms.
+By using the Software, the User agrees to comply with these Terms and Conditions in the role of the User.
+The Software may only be used by a legally competent adult authorized by the Customer and the use must be in compliance with these Terms and Conditions.

 8.2 The User must keep the username and password in a secure place and not disclose them to any third parties.
 The User is responsible for the use of the Software with his or her username and password.
 The User will notify the Supplier without delay of the disclosure of a password to a third party or a suspected unauthorized use of a username or password.
 At the request of the Supplier, the User must change the password necessary for the use of the Software, if it is considered necessary due to a data security threat targeted at the Service.